jonathanpeppers/glidex/README.md

 _glidex.forms is currently using the 4.9.0 release of Xamarin.Android.Glide_

-# glidex.forms for Xamarin.Forms on Android

-My goal with this repo is to get fast Images for Xamarin.Forms on Android by using Glide.

-The new `IImageViewHandler` API in Xamarin.Forms 3.3.x, allows glidex.forms to operate without using *any* custom renderers!
+# How do I use glidex.forms?

-But to set this library up in your existing project, merely:
+To set this library up in your existing project, merely:
 - Add the `glidex.forms` NuGet package
 - Add this one liner after your app's `Forms.Init` call: